What is the Minimum Required Licenses?

-The minimum required license is 1 ‘Single or Upstream‘ license.
-WSUS Automated Maintenance © must be used on ALL WSUS Servers including Online/Offline/Disconnected Upstream Servers, Downstream Servers (Replica Servers or Autonomous Servers), and Stand Alone WSUS Servers.
-Failure to do so will cause database and file structure inconsistency between Upstream and Downstream servers.
-Even if you fail to run WSUS Automated Maintenance on the upstream server, you must purchase the license for it to be compliant.
+The minimum required licence is 1 ‘Single or Upstream‘ licence.
+WSUS Automated Maintenance (WAM) © must be used on ALL WSUS Servers including Online/Offline/Disconnected Upstream Servers, Downstream Servers (Replica Servers or Autonomous Servers), and Stand Alone WSUS Servers.
+Failure to do so will cause database and file structure inconsistency between Upstream and Downstream servers (usually with reporting).

 Do you have a Single WSUS Server?